Entropy-cost type Propagation of Chaos for Mean Field Particle System with Bounded Measurable Interaction

-However, when $\tilde{b}$ is only assumed to be bounded measurable, it is so difficult to obtain \eqref{MYG} that it is required to search new technique to deal with \eqref{TYM}.
-Fortunately, we will utilize \cite[Theorem 3]{JW} to overcome the essential difficulty.
-More precisely, we will consider mean field interacting particle system with merely bounded interaction in finite dimension case and Dini continuous interaction in infinite dimension and derive an entropy-cost type propagation of chaos \eqref{ECE}, which can be completed by coupling by change of measure, Wang's Harnack inequality with power and an entropy inequality in \cite[Lemma 2.1]{23RW}.
-Since the main tool is coupling by change of measure, we assume that the diffusion is not interacting throughout the paper.
-We should also remark that the price of lowly regular of the interaction is the assumption that $(X_0^{i,N})_{1\leq i\leq N}$ are i.i.d..
+One can also refer to \cite{CLRW} for the kinetic system with additive noise, where the interaction is also Lipschitz continuous.

+However, when $\tilde{b}$ is not Lipschitz continuous, \eqref{MYG} is no longer able to deal with \eqref{TYM}.
+In this paper, we will develop new technique to derive entropy-cost type propagation of chaos \eqref{ECE} without Lipschitz assumption on the interaction.
+The main results are Theorem \ref{POC} and Theorem \ref{POC13}.
+In Theorem \ref{POC}, the interaction is only assumed to be bounded measurable while the cost is an additional independent assumption on the initial values $(X_0^{i,N})_{i\leq i\leq N}$.
+To remove this assumption in Theorem \ref{POC13}, the interaction is required to be $\alpha$-H\"{o}lder continuous with $\alpha\in(0,\frac{1}{2}]$.
+In Theorem \ref{POC13}, we also derive some by-products: $\W_{\ell_{\beta}}$-$\W_{\ell_{1}}$ type with $\beta\in(0,1)$ and $TV$-$\W_{\ell_{1}}$ type propagation of chaos, which are of independent interests.

-Before moving on, we simply recall Wang's Harnack inequality with power.
+Before moving on, we simply recall Wang's Harnack inequality with power and log-Harnack inequality which are the main tools in the proof of main results.
 Let $\{P_t\}_{t\geq 0}$ be a Markov semigroup associated to a transition kernel $\{P_t(x,\d y)\}_{t\geq 0,x\in\mathbb{B}}$ on a Banach space $\mathbb{B}$.
 Wang's Harnack inequality with power is stated as follows: there exists $p>1$ such that

 for some measurable function $\Phi_p:(0,\infty)\times\mathbb{B}\times \mathbb{B}\to[0,\infty)$ and $\scr B^+_b(\mathbb{B})$ being the set of all non-negative bounded and measurable functions on $\mathbb{B}$.
 By \cite[Theorem 1.4.2(1)]{Wbook}, \eqref{WHa} is equivalent to the estimate